Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Rent a car and drive the ring road.
 You can easily find accommodations along your route if you plan it.
 If you plan to go in the summer months, plan ahead because the guesthouses and hotels get fully booked very early.

-Rent a 4×4, you will appreciate that to visit some places.
-There are a lot of places that only with a 4×4 vehicle you are permitted to go there and they worth the visit.
+Rent a 4×4; you will appreciate it when visiting some places.
+There are a lot of places that can only be accessed with a 4×4 vehicle, and they are worth the visit.

-Most important, follow the laws and respect the environment.
+Most importantly, follow the laws and respect the environment.
 In Iceland, the largest attraction is nature itself, so leave it the way you found it.

 As I said before, I would like to plan a full week exploring the highlands.
 Maybe I will go in late June with the midnight sun, I want to have almost 24 hours of light.